Homemade Funfetti Cake

 The base of this homemade funfetti cake is my favorite vanilla cake.
 It does include egg yolks, meaning the color is a little more yellow than an all egg white cake.

-(I definitely think the trade off is worth it, though – eggs add extra fat which add extra richness and moisture – and I value the flavor of a cake more than a pure white appearance!)
+(I definitely think the trade-off is worth it, though – eggs add extra fat which adds extra richness and moisture – and I value the flavor of a cake more than a pure white appearance!)

 You’ll also notice that this cake contains both butter and vegetable oil.
 Why add both?
 It’s time for my favorite subject… kitchen chemistry!

 Butter consists of 80% fat and 20% water and is solid at room temperature.
 Meanwhile, vegetable oil is 100% fat and liquid at room temperature.
 The additional fat in vegetable oil contributes more moistness and tenderness to the cake compared to butter.
 Butter, however, provides additional lift and fluffiness to the cake, as the sugar is whipped into the butter and creates air pockets (and of course, imparts the rich butter flavor!).
 Using both butter and vegetable oil allows us to capture the best of both — more lift and flavor, but also more moistness and tenderness.